 Skin contact with the material may damage the health of the individual; systemic effects may result following absorption.

-Open cuts, abraded or irritated skin should not be exposed to this material prior to the use of the material and ensure that any external damage is suitably protected.
-If applied to the eyes, this material causes severe eye damage.
+Open cuts, abraded or irritated skin should not be exposed to this material corroborating animal or human evidence

 Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
-Examine the skin
+Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.